awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 Agents can handle contacts while their CCP status is set to a custom status\.
 For example, agents can be **On call** or doing **ACW** for a contact while their CCP is set to a custom status\.
 This means it's possible for agents to be counted as **On call** and **NPT** at the same time\.

 **Occupancy**  <a name="occupancy-real-time"></a>
-Percentage of time that agents was active on contacts\.
+Percentage of time that an agent was active on contacts\.
 This percentage is calculated as follows:
 \(Agent Handle Time / \(Agent Handle Time \+ Agent Idle Time\)\) \* 100
 **Occupancy** doesn't account for concurrency\.
 That is, an agent is considered 100% occupied for a given interval if they are handling at least one contact for that entire duration\.